beecmf/beecmf/README.md

-# beecmf
+# core
-beecmf is a content manage framework of beego!
+core is a content manage framework of beego!